meaghanjones/word-frequency-count/README.md

 ## Setup/Installation Requirements

-Launch the word count web application in your browser at: (https://boxing-smarties-40635.herokuapp.com/ "Word Count")
+Follow the link to launch the word count web application in your browser: [Word Count] (https://boxing-smarties-40635.herokuapp.com/)

 ## Known Bugs